 Ceramic tile is made of a combination of shale and clay that is baked and then hardened in a kiln.
 Later, dry pigments are added to the mixture to give it earthy tones.
 The tones range from ocher to deep red.
 If you are going to install ceramic tile, be sure that the tile that you purchase is rated for floor use.

 Ceramic flooring tile comes in one of four types:

 • Glazed Ceramic: This type has a glass-like coating.
 It is applied before the tile is fired.
-This coating gives the tile an unlimited variety of textures and colors.
+This coating gives the tile an unlimited variety of textures and colours.
 Also, the coating makes the floor maintenance free.

 • Quarry Tile: Quarry tile is unglazed.
-The colors come from pigments that are added to the clay mixture during production.
+The colours come from pigments that are added to the clay mixture during production.
 This type of tile has a rough texture which makes the flooring slip resistant.
 This is a feature that glazed ceramic does not have.

 • Porcelain Tile: Porcelain tile is fired at very high temperature.
 This makes the tile very hard and durable.
 This type of tile is resistant to stains, making it a great option for exterior applications.
 You can buy this ceramic tile glazed or unglazed.

 • Terracotta: Terracotta is unglazed.
-The colors are earthy and rustic looking.
+The colours are earthy and rustic looking.
 This tile is not as durable as most other options To keep it from getting stained, it would need to be stained regularly.

 There are some types of ceramic flooring that has an anti-slip finish.
 This creates excellent traction when the floors are wet.
 If you want ceramic tile that has an anti-slip finish, you should make sure that it meets the standards set by the Americans With Disabilities Act.